Alida, Saskatchewan: History

 Alida was founded as a Canadian Pacific Railway station in the late 19th century, and it was named for Dame Alida Brittain.
 The local area was settled by immigrants from Europe, and other parts of North America.
 Alida incorporated as a village on February 19, 1926.

 The rail line was closed in 1976 when a spring storm washed out the rail bridge near Lauder, Manitoba, at the beginning of the line.
 The economic viability of the line had been in question for some time, so the bridge was never repaired.
 Track was removed beginning in 1978.

+The Post Office opened on December 1, 1913 and the first postmaster was Eugene Lemieux and served from 1913 to 1927.